NicholasHudsonIT/Building-Intuition-For-DNS-Lab/README.md

 <p>
 </p>
 <p>
 First we will be inspecting DNS A records on the server, <i>A records</i> are "domain name to IP address" maps.
 We are going to create an A record on our Domain Controller DC-1 for "mainframe" and have it point to DC-1's private IP address (If we try to ping mainframe without setting the DNS record it will not work).
-When we ping "mainframe" Client-1 is checking the DNS cache, checking its local host file and checking the DNS server.
+When we ping "mainframe" Client-1 is checking the DNS cache, checking its local host file, and checking the DNS server.
 To create an A-record go to the Server Manager > Tools > DNS > DC-1 > Forward Lookup Zones > mydomain.com > right click and create a new A record, title it "mainframe".
 An A record maps a domain name to the IP address.
 If we go back to the Client Machine and ping "mainframe" we will get a reply.
 </p>
 <br />